CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

 * `on_failure`:(string) This specifies the name of the next task to run if Task fails.
 This is the unique name given to the task instance within the workflow.
 In a graph model, denotes an edge to another Task Node.
 * `on_success`:(string) This specifies the name of the next task to run if Task succeeds.
 This is the unique name given to the task instance within the workflow.
 In a graph model, denotes an edge to another Task Node.
 * `rollback_disabled`:(bool) The task is disabled/enabled for rollback operation in this workflow if the task has rollback support.
-* `use_default`:(bool) UseDefault when set to true, means the default version of the task or workflow will be used at the time of execution.
-When this property is set then version for task or subworkflow cannot be set.
-When workflow is created or updated the default version of task or subworkflow will be used for validation, but when the workflow is executed the default version that that time will be used for validation and subsequent execution.
 * `variable_parameters`:(JSON as string) JSON formatted key-value pairs that perform variable update at the end of the task execution.
 Mapping for variables can be provided as either static values, direct mapping or advanced mapping using templates.
 The direct mapping can be specified as '${Source.< input | output | variable>.<JSONPath>}'.
 'Source' can be either workflow or the name of the current or an earlier task within the workflow.
 You can map the variable to either a workflow input, a task output or another variable.
 Golang template syntax is supported for advanced mapping.
 A simple flattened example is \ VariableParameters\ :{ \ var1\ :\ ${task1.output.output1}\ , \ var2\ :\ {{ Itoa .global.workflow.variable.varInt}}\  } where variable var1 is mapped directly to output1 of task1 and variable var2 is using a template to convert another variable varInt to string and assign that value.
 * `nr_version`:(int) The workflow definition version to use as subworkflow.
 When no version is specified then the default version of the workflow at the time of creating or updating this workflow is used.
 * `workflow_definition_id`:(string)(ReadOnly) The resolved referenced workflow definition managed object.